 Since 2006, our partner company has helped students find career-related internships around the world, across all fields.
-They will work with you to help define your ideal internship, provide insight into local opportunities and help find a placement that suits your skills, experience, and interests.
-They’ll also help with logistics, including arranging secure, central housing, providing an on-site orientation, and will invite you to local weekly social and cultural events, where you can meet other program participants and experience local culture.
+They will work with you to help define your ideal internship, provide insight into local opportunities and help find a placement that suits your specific skills, experience, and interests.
+They’ll also help with logistics, including providing an on-site orientation, and inviting you to local weekly social and cultural events, where you can meet other program participants and experience local culture.

 Examples of possible international relations placements and tasks include, but are not limited to:

 The current skill set of the applicant will have a bearing on which opportunities are available to them.

 Minimum of intermediate Spanish is required, and advanced Spanish is highly preferred.

 Interns with intermediate Spanish must have very flexible expectations as internship placements, tasks, and projects available to them will be more limited.
 Advanced Spanish skills will facilitate a wider range of placement opportunities.

 Once in country, language classes can be arranged if needed or desired.

 Internships are an opportunity to learn, as well as be involved in the organization’s projects, so students should be professionally motivated, flexible, and proactive, and have a passion for this field.

 High level of: Maturity, personal responsibility, cultural sensitivity, professionalism, independence, demonstrated initiative, independent problem-solving skills, adaptability, and patience.